Skip to content

 Platform differences

-On a host where a target isn't supported (for example resolver without systemd-resolved), that step is skipped, not failed, and guidance is printed.
+On a host where a target isn't supported (for example resolver without systemd-resolved or NetworkManager), that step is skipped, not failed, and guidance is printed.
+NetworkManager support requires dnsmasq and nmcli.

 sudo yerd uninstall reverts all three of these (it runs the same unelevate) as part of removing yerd entirely - see Uninstall.
 When removing a CA from the trust store, yerd-helper first confirms the matched certificate is Yerd's own (Subject CN Yerd Local CA) and refuses otherwise, so a mistaken fingerprint can't delete an unrelated trusted root.